 Kathy has particularly unique experience counseling employers that are federal contractors on equal employment opportunity compliance-related matters overseen by the Office of Federal Contract Compliance Programs (OFCCP), representing employers in OFCCP audit proceedings, and defending employers undergoing investigation by the OFCCP for discrimination.
 If any violations are found, her representation includes negotiating reduced fines and penalties as part of the conciliation process.

 In addition to her employment practice, Kathy has successfully litigated commercial claims involving such issues as breach of contract, fraudulent conveyances, bulk sales and manufacturers’ products liability.

 Kathy’s achievements have earned her inclusion in the Chambers USA Guide to America’s Leading Lawyers for Business, where she was described as “enormously intelligent and well thought of…” Researchers at Chambers & Partners also quoted market observers who praised her as “a great problem solver and a skilled writer.”
 She has also been recognized by Benchmark Litigation, The Best Lawyers in America (commercial litigation; employment law–management; labor law–management; labor and employment litigation) and Oklahoma Super Lawyers, which has named her to its lists of “Top 25 Women Lawyers” and “Top 50 Oklahoma Lawyers.”
-She was selected by Best Lawyers as the “Tulsa Employment Law (Management) Lawyer of the Year” for 2013, “Tulsa Labor and Employment Litigation Lawyer of the Year” for 2015, and “Tulsa Labor Law (Management) Lawyer of the Year” for 2016, honors given to a single lawyer in each legal specialty in each community.
+She was selected by Best Lawyers as the “Tulsa Employment Law (Management) Lawyer of the Year” for 2013 and 2017, “Tulsa Labor and Employment Litigation Lawyer of the Year” for 2015, and “Tulsa Labor Law (Management) Lawyer of the Year” for 2016, honors given to a single lawyer in each legal specialty in each community.